Jellwood/Jellwood.github-io/docs/posts.md

 determine what data must be protected.
 Society will continue integrating systems and software engineers must be able to create tests to secure programs for the good of society.

+_**HW6**: Chapter 2_

+Ex.
+2.1:

+In order to develop a system to control antilock braking in a car, a waterfall approach would be the best software development process.
+The reasons for this is that there was a veritable amount of safety requirements and regulations that the software must pass in order to be integrated.
+As well, the waterfall method requires a significant amount of documentation to support the development process.
+As a result, in the case of failure, the company can hold those accountable for any failures.

+In order to develop a virtual reality system to support software maintenance, the integrate and configure approach would be the best process to develop the software.
+As virtual reality software is being developed en force these days, it would not be unfeasible to find software that could potentially support this endeavor.

+In order to develop a university accounting system that replaces an existing system, the waterfall method would also be advantageous for this approach.
+Given that there is already an existing system, it is likely that the specifications are well-known and understood.
+As well, there is a large base of knowledge that the software engineers can build on.

+In order to develop an interactive travel planning system that helps users plan journeys with the lowest environmental impact, the incremental development approach would work best.
+As the sources for lowest environmental impact shifts, it may be a great way to ensure that the client is satisfied with the ability to determine the lowest environmental impact.
+As well, it would not be infeasible to produce a working prototype that is ready for production that may not optimally determine the lowest environmental impact but may suggest trips that are close to optimal.